-A personal history of autoimmune problems can increase your risk of developing hyperthyroidism.
-Graves' disease is a condition in which antibodies stimulate the thyroid to produce extra thyroxine.
-90% of those experiencing hyperthyroidism are diagnosed with Graves', making it the most common cause of overactive thyroid.
+A personal history of autoimmune problems can trigger hypothyroidism.
+Hashimoto's thyroiditis is a disease where antibodies attack the healthy tissue of the thyroid gland.
+It is also the most common cause of hypothyroidism.
 This autoimmune disease can be caused by a combination of factors including both genetic and environmental influences.